Why you need a modern intranet

 A modern intranet is a dynamic, interesting platform that you use to stay connected to your company.
 It’s the communication tool at the heart of your workplace.
-It keeps everyone on the same page and, because it’s easy to contribute to, it reflects the people who use it.
+It keeps everyone on the same page and, because it’s easy to contribute to, reflects the people who use it.

-It’s the best place to contact colleagues around the world or across the office.
+Modern intranets like Jostle are the best place to contact colleagues around the world or across the office.
 If you need to find a document, you can do that with an effective search tool that saves frustrating digging and endless clicking.
 And that document will be up-to-date.

 At a higher level, it enables and encourages all those positive attributes of a successful workforce—communication, teamwork, collaboration, efficiency, knowledge sharing, and engagement.